 Division Director, Cardiology

-The Division of Cardiology offers three fellowship programs.
+The Division of Cardiology offers five fellowship programs.
 These programs are highly competitive and successfully prepare fellows for outstanding careers in Cardiology.
 The Cardiovascular institute also offers a Thoracic and Cardiovascular Surgery Training program.
 In addition, the division offers various Continuing Medical Education courses each year for fellow physicians.

 To schedule an appointment, please contact Loyola Central Scheduling at (708) 216-8563.